eltapir/p5.5/README.md

     p5.initMetrics(16, 300);
     ```

-4. The rest is bussiness as usual, except for the createCanvas() function.
+4. The rest is bussiness as usual, except for createCanvas().
    The createCanvas() function takes 3 parameters:<br>
    parameter #1: The canvas width in pixels<br>
    parameter #2: The canvas height in pixels<br>